Complete list of Panda and Penguin updates, and all other notable changes to Google's search result algorithms in 2012.

 While people were still adjusting to the Penguin update, Google refreshed the Panda filter, which had little impact on searches.
 This was the first time that the Panda filter was run within days of a previous Panda update (April 19, 2012) .

-In an effort to serve up better, more relevant search results, Google announced the launch of an algorithm to improve their efforts at reducing webspam—namely manipulative link schemes.
+In an effort to serve up better, more relevant search results, Google announced the launch of an algorithm to improve their efforts at reducing webspam—namely manipulative link schemes and keyword stuffing.

-As with the previous year's Panda Algorithm, the Penguin update was originally not constantly running, but a spam filter periodically refreshed in order to reduce unworthy websites from Google's search results.
-By late 2014, Penguin eventually shifted towards more continuous updates, rather than infrequent, major ones.
+As with the previous year's (2011) Panda Algorithm, the Penguin update was originally not constantly running, but a spam filter periodically refreshed in order to reduce unworthy websites from Google's search results.
+In October 2016, Penguin finally went real-time, after almost 2 years without a confirmed update.

-With this announcement, Google maintained that as long as quality guidelines are adhered to, SEO "...can make a site more crawlable and make individual pages more accessible and easier to find".
+With 2012's original Penguin announcement, Google maintained that as long as quality guidelines are adhered to, SEO "...can make a site more crawlable and make individual pages more accessible and easier to find".

 Google considered the results of Penguin to be successful.
 Matt Cutts explained that the Penguin algorithm was designed to act against pages that signal an extremely high likelihood of spam being involved.
 According to Cutts, the downside to Penguin is that some spam might still get through to search results, but the upside is that you have fewer false positives.